 Here is the handout for my presentation for the conference.
-The title is “Merleau-Ponty on Habit With Possible Implications for Psychopathology.”
+The title is “Rethinking Mental Disorders: Educating leaders on the ethical implications of psychopathology.”

 Review the abstract.